 DD Regalo is a contemporary artist well used to abstract designs.
 He paints based on feeling, on the things around him, people, places and the emotions he feels.
 “There are no rules” he tells me and as we talk it’s clear that this is just the way he likes it.

 We are in Great Art, the art supply store off the Kingsland Road, and DD is live painting for the Unity exhibition in aid of Amnesty International.
-He is collaborating with another artist, Core 246, on a piece which will eventually be sold with the proceeds going to Amnesty.
+He is collaborating with another artist, Core 246, on a piece.
+It is one which will eventually be sold with the proceeds going to Amnesty.

 He is a creative soul that much is clear and a happy one at that.
 He greets me like a long lost friend but it’s the first time we’ve met.
 We had arranged to meet later in the week but as he was doing the live painting I thought I’d rock up and see if he fancied doing our interview a little earlier.
 He doesn’t bat an eyelid.

-One of the main reasons I wanted to meet DD is the fact that he is soon to be showcasing at the Roy’s People Art Fair, a start up focusing on artists and created by some good friends of this blog and I’d been intrigued by his work.
-He’s also got a great story to tell, originally from Canada he’s spent much of his life travelling and it’s clear that it’s travels where he draws a lot of his inspiration.
-You can watch our full interview by watching on the youtube link below.
+DD Regalo is an artist soon to be showcasing at the Roy’s People Art Fair.
+A start up focusing on artists and created by some good friends of this blog.
+I’d been intrigued by his work for a while.
+He’s also got a great story to tell.
+Originally from Canada he’s spent much of his life travelling.
+It’s clear that it’s travels where he draws a lot of his inspiration.

 “Every time you see a new place and meet new people, you become a different person” he tells people over on his personal blog.
 “You adapt according to your surroundings and I love that travelling gives me the opportunity to access a part of life I never knew existed.
 Artistically, I’ve started using new materials, new sources of inspiration, and new approaches to process.”